-On Tuesday evening of Commencement Week there is an oratorical and literary contest between the Irving and the Webster Societies, and between the Browning and the Philomust be all that amount given that I somether was from from the mathean Societies.
+On Tuesday evening of Commencement Week there is an oratorical and literary contest between the Irving and the Webster Societies, and between the Browning and the Philomathean Societies.
 The award for the former societies is a trophy presented by the late Prof. A. H. Merrill, Professor of Elocution in the College; for the latter a trophy presented by the late Prof. M. A. Newell, State Superintendent of Education in Maryland.